codacy-badger/sparkling-reviews/README.md

 ### Execution

-1. Memory requirement - Considering the [spark default configuration](https://people.apache.org/~pwendell/spark-nightly/spark-master-docs/latest/configuration.html)
-for `spark.memory.fraction` and `spark.memory.storageFraction`.
-Calculate the requirements of your system, keeping in mind, multiple very big group bys and joins, which requires huge dataset with various aggregations to be loaded into the memory for processing.
-2. Pick up the jar file `sparkling-reviews-0.1.jar`, and place it in the favourable location (from where you can execute `apache spark` commands).
+1. Pick up the jar file `sparkling-reviews-0.1.jar`, and place it in the favourable location (from where you can execute `apache spark` commands).
-3. Spark command structure to execute the application:-
+2. Spark command structure to execute the application:-

         spark-submit --class sparkling.reviews.core.Trigger \